Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{A}{s} a fundamental task, clustering analysis has been applied in a wide range of fields, such as machine learning, computer vision, data mining, and pattern recognition, etc. However, traditional clustering methods are generally inapplicable in the scenarios where the real-world data are collected from multiple views or modals, e.g., (1) multiple mappings of one object, (2) visual feature + textual feature, (3) scale-invariant feature transform (SIFT) + local binary pattern (LBP).
-Therefore, multi-view clustering (MVC) becomes a hot research topic that can access complementary information and comprehensive characteristics hidden in multiple views of data.
+\IEEEPARstart{C}{lustering} analysis is a fundamental task in unsupervised learning and has been applied in a wide range of data mining fields, such as knowledge engineering \cite{mineau1995automatic}, information retrieval \cite{li2020weakly}, and pattern recognition \cite{tang2015rgb}, etc. However, traditional clustering methods are generally inapplicable in the scenarios where the real-world data are collected from multiple views or multiple modalities as known as multi-view data or multimodal data, e.g., (1) multiple mappings of one object, (2) visual feature + textual feature, and (3) scale-invariant feature transform (SIFT) + local binary pattern (LBP).
+Therefore, multi-view clustering (MVC) becomes a hot research topic that can leverage complementary information and comprehensive characteristics hidden in multi-view data.

-MVC can be roughly classified into three categories: (1) Numerous MVC methods are based on subspace clustering \cite{zhou2019dual,li2019reciprocal,zheng2020feature}, where the shared representation of multiple views and similarity metric matrix are explored.
-(2) Some MVC methods \cite{liu2013multi,zhao2017multi,yang2020uniform} apply non-negative matrix factorization to decompose each view into a low-rank matrix for clustering.
-(3) In the third MVC category \cite{nie2017self,zhan2017graph,peng2019comic}, graph-based structure information is integrated to mine clusters among multiple views.
-More details can be found in \cite{yang2018multi} which provides a comprehensive survey about multi-view clustering.
+MVC can be roughly classified into four categories: (1) Numerous MVC methods are based on subspace clustering \cite{zhang2018generalized,Ming2018Multiview,2020Robust,2021Rank}, where the shared representation of multiple views and similarity metric matrix are explored.
+(2) Some MVC methods \cite{liu2013multi,wang2018multiview,yang2020uniform} apply non-negative matrix factorization to decompose each view into a low-rank matrix for clustering.
+(3) In the third MVC category \cite{nie2017self,Zhan8052206,wang2019gmc,xiao2019knowledge,peng2019comic,wang2019parameter}, graph-based structure information is integrated to mine clusters among multiple views.
+(4) Deep learning techniques are also applied to MVC in recent years, such as \cite{li2019deep,zhu2019multi,xie2019multiview,xu2021deep,wang2020deep,LiuAAAI2022}.
+Deep MVC aims to obtain better performance with the feature representation capability of deep models.
+More details can be found in \cite{yang2018multi,wang2021Survey} which provide a comprehensive survey about multi-view clustering.